 Great foundations start here.
 They genuinally care about the students their progress and their future.

 Dingman-Delaware Primary School is a public elementary school in Dingman Township.
 The principal of Dingman-Delaware Primary School is Mr James Purcell.
-558 students go to Dingman-Delaware Primary School and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-35% of the 558 students here get reduced lunch prices.
-The ratio of students to teachers at Dingman-Delaware Primary School is 17:1.
+558 students attend Dingman-Delaware Primary School and identify mostly as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+35% of the 558 students here are paying reduced lunch prices.
+The student to teacher ratio at Dingman-Delaware Primary School is 17:1.
 Dingman-Delaware El School is one of the nearest elementary schools.

 - Drawing painting